-An additional factor behind the spectacular growth of American exports to the European Community is the low level of the Community's common external tariff.
-The Community's common tariff was established, with a few minor exceptions, as an average of the previously existing tariffs of the Six Member States.
+An additional factor behind the spectacular growth of American exports to the Euroepan Community is the low level of the Community's common external tariff.
+The Community's common tariff was established, with a few minor exceptions, as an average of the previously existing tariffs of the six Member States.
 This resulted in a low and more consistent tariff for the Community as a whole.
 Since then this tariff has further been lowered as a result of the Kennedy Round negotiations.

-Only 13.1% of NEC tariffs on industrial goods exceed 10% and 2.4% exceed 15%, while 38.3% of American industrial tariffs exceed 10% and 23.7% exceed 15%.
+Only 13.1 per cent of European Economic Community (EEC) tariffs on industrial goods exceed 10 per cent and 2.4 per cent exceed 15 per cent, while 38.3 per cent of American industrial tariffs exceed 10 per cent and 23.7 per cent exceed 15 per cent.